Vargasavour Recipes

 Instructions

-• Brush the 8-ounce/235ml ramekins with oil and coat with sugar.
+• Grease four 8-ounce (235 ml) ramekins with nonstick cooking spray or oil and coat them lightly with granulated sugar.

-• In a clean bowl, beat the egg whites with a hand mixer until stiff peaks form.
-Gently fold the egg whites into the lemon batter in three batches until just combined.
+• Beat the 3 egg whites with a hand mixer until stiff peaks form.
+Gently fold them into the lemon batter until just combined.

-• Pour the batter evenly into the prepared ramekins.
-Place the ramekins into a large baking pan.
-Pour hot water into the pan until it reaches halfway up the sides of the ramekins.
+• Divide the batter evenly among the prepared ramekins.
+Place the ramekins in a larger baking dish and pour in hot water until it reaches about halfway up the sides of the ramekins.

 Notes